timbeaudet/knowledge_base/faq/today.md

 - Write on the prefab article series?
 - Art practice, create a new hexagon tile!

+TOMORROW: Try seeing how much time it would take to peek at the "released yesterday" games and make a content post of it.
+  Theory: Telling fans of racing/driving games that games are out, might be a good way to build a base of the right general audience.

 ## Events / Notices / Coming Soon

 - Circle back to Turtle Brains Scene management and add 'transition scenes'.